suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 {: #image-layout title="Example Flash Area Layout"}

-The ability to restart an interrupted firmware update is often a requirement for low-end IoT devices.
+The ability to restart an interrupted firmware update is often a requirement for unattended devices and the same is true for low-end, constrained IoT devices.
 To fulfill this requirement it is necessary to chunk a firmware image into sectors and to encrypt each sector individually using a cipher that does not increase the size of the resulting ciphertext (i.e., by not adding an authentication tag after each encrypted block).